-CAPC Central Users are those users who are authorized under their organization’s membership with CAPC to access the services in CAPC Central, and who are registered and have agreed to the terms of the CAPC User Registration Agreement.
+CAPC members are those users who are authorized under their organization’s membership with CAPC to access CAPC services, and who are registered and have agreed to the terms of the CAPC User Registration Agreement.

 In addition to the information filled in during the registration process, CAPC also uses a session cookie, which simply allows users who log in to be identified as a logged-in user.
-Without this cookie, no one would be able to log into CAPC Central and access members-only resources.
+Without this cookie, no one would be able to login and access member-only resources.

-CAPC Central is operated on servers hosted by a third-party service called Wisetail.
-CAPC only shares users’ names, email addresses, CME/CMU preferences, and member institution affiliation of the user with Wisetail in order to operate the CAPC Central features.
-CAPC stores this information in a protected database using a third-party vendor, Salesforce.
+CAPC also stores this information in a protected database using a third-party vendor, Salesforce.
 To understand more about how Salesforce protects or may use this data, visit: https://www.salesforce.com/company/privacy/

-CAPC Shop customers are those who purchase products from CAPC via the CAPC website at https://www.capc.org/shop/.
-CAPC asks for shipping and payment information to complete the orders.
+CAPC asks for shipping and payment information to complete certain transactions on the CAPC website.
 Payment services are performed by the third-party service Authorize.net.
 CAPC does not receive sensitive information, such as credit or debit card numbers.
 To understand more about how Authorize protects or may use this data, visit: https://www.authorize.net/about-us/privacy/

 Rights of European Union, United Kingdom, and Swiss Citizens and Residents

 The General Data Protection Regulation grants certain rights in personal data to EU citizens and residents, and similar laws apply in the United Kingdom and Switzerland.
-If you are a citizen or resident of one of these territories and would like more information about your data rights, please contact us at firstname.lastname@example.org.
+If you are a citizen or resident of one of these territories and would like more information about your data rights, please contact us.